Wu-Y-L/DenseNetMRIPred/README.txt

 how to use:

-Run setup.py to install all required dependencies / modules
+Run setup.py to install all required dependencies / modules and extracts and removes best_model.zip

 remove existing image files in the folder "test" in "for_pred" folder then put 1.5T brain slice MRI scans into the folder.